bhuvangolhar/Data-Structures-and-Algorithms/String/string_defintion.md

 the most commonly used data types in any program because almost every application needs to handle text in some form, whether it is a name, a message, or a user input.

 In Java, a string is not just a collection of characters—it is actually an object of the String class.
-This means strings come with many useful built-in methods that make it easy to work with text.
-For example, you can find the length of a string, convert it to uppercase or lowercase, check if it contains a particular word, or even join two strings together.
+This means strings come with many useful built-in methods that make it two strings together.
 So instead of writing a lot of code to manipulate text, you can simply use these ready-made methods.
 This immutability helps keep strings safe and efficient to use, especially when multiple parts of a program are sharing the same text.